Epidermolysis Bullosa Acquisita

 Epidermolysis bullosa acquisita is a rare, acquired, chronic condition characterized by subepidermal blistering.

 The prognosis is variable, but disease course tends to be prolonged.
 High-quality evidence about treatments is lacking, and treatment recommendations are often anecdotal.
 However, in children, corticosteroids in combination with dapsone have shown benefit.
-In adults and in people with more severe disease, corticosteroids, cyclosporine, IV immune globulin, and azathioprine have been reported to be successful.
+In adults and in people with more severe disease, corticosteroids, dapsone, colchicine, cyclosporine, mycophenolate mofetil, IV immune globulin, and azathioprine have been reported to be successful.